-The inside-inside corner pairing is similar to the outside-outside, but is, in a way, opposite.
-The inside corner on either side steps out 2 inches to adjust for the wall running in the other direction.
+The inside-inside corner pairing is simialr to the outside-outside, but is, in a way, opposite.
+The inside corner on either size steps out 2 inches to adjust for the wall running in the other direction.
 As a result, your wall gets squeezed in 4 inches on every course going down.
-This problem, again, requires the use of Key Blocks.
-The top layer of your wall will not require a Key Block.
-However, each successive layer down will require one additional Key Block.
+This problem, again, requires the use of key blocks.
+The top layer of your wall will not require a key block.
+However, each successive layer down will require one additional key block.
 For this reason, a precise plan of the wall must be fashioned before construction.